Cinema of Iran: Music in Iranian cinema

 Although Iranian composers usually have their own special style and music structure, they all share one thing: melodic, lively rhythms.
 That might be because they often begin with folkloric songs and shift to film music.
 In the past few decades, a few composers have emerged in the Iranian cinema with highly appraised works.
 Composers like Hormoz Farhat, Morteza Hannaneh, Fariborz Lachini, Ahmad Pejman, Majid Entezami, Babak Bayat, Karen Homayounfar, Naser Cheshmazar and Hossein Alizadeh were some of the most successful score composers for Iranian films in the past decades.

 Iranian international film festivals

-Film festivals have a rather long history in Iran that goes back to the 1950s.
+Film festivals have a long history in Iran that goes back to the 1950s.
 The first Tehran International Film Festival opened in April 1973.
-Although the festival never reached the level of Cannes and Venice, however, it managed to become well known as a class A festival.
-It was a highly reputable festival and many well-known filmmakers took part in it with their films.
-Great filmmakers such as Francesco Rosi, Michelangelo Antonioni Grigori Kozintsev, Elizabeth Taylor, Pietro Germi, Nikita Mikhalkov, Krzysztof Zanussi, Martin Ritt won the festival's awards.
+Although the festival never reached the level of Cannes and Venice, it managed to become well known as a class A festival.
+It was a highly reputable festival and many well-known filmmakers took part.
+Great filmmakers such as Francesco Rosi, Michelangelo Antonioni Grigori Kozintsev, Elizabeth Taylor, Pietro Germi, Nikita Mikhalkov, Krzysztof Zanussi, and Martin Ritt won the festival's awards.